ComedicChimera/chai/docs/Chai Notes/Feature Notes/Constants.md

 They may be defined locally or globally.

-They must always have a type extension and an initializer.
+They must always have an initializer.

 When reference, they always take the form of `const` pointers.